vidaud/seta/seta-doc/docs/user-guide/communities.md

 ### Create a community

-1. From the ^^Header^^ menu click ^^Communities^^.
+1. From the side menu click on ^^Manage^^ -> ^^My communities^^.
-2. Click ^^Create new community^^.
+2. Click on the top right botton ^^New community^^.
-3. Enter your community name.
+3. Enter the community id, name and description.
-4. Select the privacy option.
-If you selected private select whether to make your community visible or hidden.
-5. Add people to your community.
+4. Select the membership option: *Private, Public*.
+5. Select the *Data Type*: *Evidence, Representative*.
+6. Click Save.
+Once you create your community you will be sent back to your communites list.
+7. From your community list you can invite new members.
-6. Click Create.
-Once you create your community by adding a description.
-You can update the community by changing the community description and making an announcement.
+8. You can update the community by changing the community description and making an announcement.